Samalayuca Dune Fields: Scarcity of water

-When traveling the route that led through the sand dunes near the village of Samalayuca water was critical.
+When traveling the route that led through the dunes, water was critical.
 The only reliable water sources lay miles to the north and south of the sand dunes near Samalayuca.
 Water supplies near the dunes were very scarce.
-To be significantly delayed in the Salamayuca Sand Dunes in a dry year with limited water supplies could be fatal.

-There were springs that flowed near the present settlement of Samalayuca on the northern edge of this stretch of sand.
-As stated below these springs were not reliable sources of water for two reasons.
+Although several springs flowed near the present settlement of Samalayuca on the northern edge of this stretch of sand, these springs were not reliable sources of water for two reasons: salinity and ephemerality.

-These springs near Salamalayuca could be too saline for consumption.
 Recent surveys confirm that three springs exist in the area of Samalayuca, but the saline content renders two of them unfit for drinking.
 Water for those currently living in Samalayuca comes from hand dug shallow wells.

-Travelers in the 1840s reported that the Ojo de Samalayuca (Samalayuca Springs) were seasonal.
-In the dry season of a dry year, these springs would cease to flow, which would leave no water source on the trail between the areas of El Paso del Norte in the north and the village of Carrizal in the south.
+Travelers in the 1840s additionally reported that the Ojo de Samalayuca (Samalayuca Springs) were seasonal.
+In the dry season of a dry year, these springs would cease to flow, which would leave no water source on the trail between El Paso del Norte and the village of Carrizal in the south.